agtzdimi/flight-service/README.md

 Without Redis & Docker
 - `git clone https://github.com/agtzdimi/flight-service` (Or download the zip file from the repo)
 - At the project root run `npm i`
+- At the `app.module.ts` you can exclude the redis config as it will work with NestJS cache manager else provide a valid Redis config in `.env`
 - To start the application: `npm start`

 With Redis & Docker
 - `git clone https://github.com/agtzdimi/flight-service` (Or download the zip file from the repo)
-- At the project root run `docker-compose up`
+- At the project root run:
+  - `npm i`
+  - `docker-compose up`

 ## Acknowledgments